vistalab-technion/cs236781/_assignments/getting-started.md

    contents of the assignment folder.

 3. Always make sure the active conda env is `cs236605-hw`.
-If you get strange errors or broken import statement, this is probably the reason.
+If you get strange errors or broken import statements, this is probably the reason.
    Note that if you close your terminal session you will need to re-activate since conda will use it's default `base` environment.